Brazil opts not to support world's worst-performing currency

 Nonetheless, the central bank's ability to support the currency, even if it wanted to, has become more limited.

 The bank has already taken interest rates to a six-year high of 12.75 percent.
-Its currency swap programme has become increasingly expensive - it cost 17 billion reais (3.73 billion pounds) in 2014, adding to Brazil's budget deficit.
+Its currency swap program has become increasingly expensive - it cost 17 billion reais ($5.5 billion) in 2014, adding to Brazil's budget deficit.

-Most analysts see the bank extending the programme later this month.
-However, they do not expect the swaps programme to expand.
+Most analysts see the bank extending the program later this month.
+However, they do not expect the swaps program to expand.

 Selling dollars from Brazil's international reserves is not advisable either as it could trigger a sovereign downgrade, cautioned ING's Rangel.
 "The sovereign is more vulnerable now," he said.